-Pupils at Key Stages 3 and 4 have access to impartial careers advice from The Eaves Learning Centre.
+Pupils across all key stages have access to impartial careers advice from The Eaves Learning Centre.
 They provide up-to-date careers guidance which allows pupils to make informed choices about a broad range of career options, helping pupils to fulfil their potential and prepare successfully for further learning and work.

-4.12 Social, Moral, Spiritual, Cultural (SMSC) Education, British Values and Protected Characteristics
+4.13 Social, Moral, Spiritual, Cultural (SMSC) Education, British Values and Protected Characteristics

-At The Eaves Learning Centre, SMSC and British Values are promoted in so much of what we do, including during our school assemblies and in PSHE/Citizenship/Careers lessons and tutor time.
+At The Eaves Learning Centre, SMSC and British Values are promoted in so much of what we do, including during our school assemblies and in PSHE/ Preparation for Adulthood /Careers lessons and tutor time.